See our other plugins, too!

 2. In the Event FX window for SpiceMaster, click the Click Here button to have the SpiceMaster window then appear.
 Then see the Basics Within SpiceMaster section below on this page.

-How to Apply SpiceMaster in Adobe After Effects
+How to Apply SpiceMaster in Adobe After Effects (Windows)

 In Adobe After Effects (any CS version or CC Creative Cloud version):